 The Raised Leg Position

 Now, let's linger on the elevated peeing position which is the one more commonly observed in male dogs, the quintessential dog "hiking his leg" or "raising his leg."

-Veterinary Behaviorist Dr. Bonnie V. Beaver in her book Canine Behavior: Insights and Answers notes that, in female dogs, sixty-eight percent of the urinary postures used consisted of the squat position.
-In males instead, ninety-seven percent involved the classical elevated leg posture.
+Veterinary Behaviorist Dr. Bonnie V. Beaver in her book Canine Behavior: Insights and Answers notes that, in female dogs, 68 percent of the urinary postures used consisted of the squat position.
+In males, 97 percent involved the classical elevated leg posture.

 This means male dogs naturally direct their stream toward vertical targets 97.6 percent of the time, Ms. Beaver points out.
 Some small dogs will do a hand-stand to pee higher.
 Why is that though?
 What's this fascination in aiming so high?
 There's a good reason for that and below is the answer.

 Turns out that the scent of urine generally tends to last longer on a vertical surface compared to a horizontal one, explains Bruce Fogle, veterinarian and author, in his book Know Your Dog.

 So peeing on a fireplug, the lamppost, garbage cans, electric poles, fences, bushes and tires make more sense in dog terms than lifting their leg or squatting on the ground.